tigranAVT/metric_internship_task/README.md

 Steps of the solutions:
 * Clean and preprocess data.
 * Perform exploratory data analysis, make some conclusions.
-* Perform `RandomForestClassifier` on the dataset to interpret feature importances of the algorithm.
+* Perform `RandomForestClassifier` on the dataset to interpret feature importances that the algorithm provided.